fsargento629/realista/README.md

 ### Priority

+- Chamge check price function.
+There should be wordle like visual. for each try a line should added with the attempt value, and if it is colder or warmer (the first one should say higher/ lower)
 - Refactor game into a short 5 round game (configurable).
 At the end the game chnages into ther resulrts screen
 - Results screen that shows your score
 - Welcome screen that lets you select the number of rounds and the neighbourhoods, and also the difficulty